Iteranya/viel-ai/README.md

 - **Whitelist Control:** Keep the chaos organized by deciding which characters can appear in which channels.

 ### **Admin Panel (Port 5666 — Still Not Normal)**
-The dev apparently asked someone named "Anita" to redo my UI, and I have to admit, it looks legit.
+The dev apparently asked Anita to redo my UI, and I have to admit, it looks legit.
 - **Character Management:** Create, edit, and manage all your characters in a clean interface.
 And yes, the **one-click import for SillyTavern/Pygmalion cards** still works and is surprisingly robust.
 - ![Character Import And Management Screen](https://github.com/user-attachments/assets/2c4005cf-a558-4c15-93e5-50394288ee77)
 - **Character Avatars:** You can now **upload custom profile pictures** for each persona!
 I use Discord's own asset management, so it's fast and integrated.